 Any advisor serves at the requestor's own expense and initiative.
-A person may not serve in this capacity if their service would unreasonably conflict with the fair administration of the disciplinary process, as determined by the University Conduct Officer, or designee.
+A person may not serve in this capacity if their service would unreasonably conflict with the fair administration of the disciplinary process, as determined by the Hearing Officer.
 The advisor may not serve in any other role, including as a witness, an investigator, decider of fact, hearing officer, member of a committee or panel convened to hear or decide the charge, or appeal authority.